radian-software/selectrum/README.md

 Now all of your favorite Emacs commands will automatically use Selectrum.
 However, the default sorting and filtering is very basic.
 The standard filtering function uses `completion-styles`.
-You can make use of the built-in `substring` and `flex` style to enhance that a bit but it is recommended to use packages which improve this further.
+You can make use of the built-in `substring` and `flex` style to enhance these a bit but it is recommended to use packages which improve this further.
 There is [`prescient.el`](https://github.com/raxod502/prescient.el)
 which provides functions for more intelligent sorting and filtering and [`orderless`](https://github.com/oantolin/orderless) which